CraftTweaker/CraftTweaker/readme.md

 # CraftTweaker

-Welcome to the Crafttwaeker source!
+Welcome to the Crafttweaker source!
 Crafttweaker is the official continuation of Minetweaker 3 and plans on staying updated for the latest Minecraft versions.

 ## License and contributions